Prince Rupert residents grieve murder-suicide that shocked the community | CBC News

 Patty Forman, 52, was shot and killed inside Ocean Centre Mall in Prince Rupert

-More than 100 people gathered on the lawn of the Prince Rupert courthouse Sunday to grieve the shooting that claimed the lives of Patty Forman last week.
+More than 100 people gathered on the lawn of the Prince Rupert courthouse Sunday to grieve the shooting that claimed the life of Patty Forman last week.

 "Whether you are close family and friends to the victims or 10 degrees removed, we're all feeling it, and we all have some form of grief to process," said North Coast MLA Jennifer Rice, who organized the gathering and a community walk of healing.